aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-filters-and-control.rst

         ./scancode -cplieu --json-pp output.json samples --full-root

     These two changes only the "path" attribute of the file information.
-For this comparision we compare the "path" attributes of the file ``LICENSE`` inside ``JGroups`` directory.
+For this comparison we compare the "path" attributes of the file ``LICENSE`` inside ``JGroups`` directory.

     The default path::